TLR Brief History

 Origins of Tiny Leaders (TL:O)

-The original Tiny Leaders format was created in 2013 by Charlotte Tackaberry and later developed with Steven Hamonic (Discord: @shamonic).
-The format, often described as a hybrid between Commander (EDH) and Legacy, gained early popularity in North America and was featured on platforms such as Magic: The Gathering’s official website, TCGPlayer, and ChannelFireball.
+The original Tiny Leaders format was created in 2013 by Charlotte Tackaberry, developed with Steven Hamonic, and later with their friend and Level 2 Judge, Matthew Turnbull.
+The format, often described as a hybrid between Commander (EDH) and Legacy, gained early popularity in North America and was featured on platforms such as Magic: The Gathering’s official website , TCGPlayer, and ChannelFireball.

 In Europe, particularly in France, the format spread quickly in cities like Paris and Caen.
 Tournaments of 20+ players became common during the years of 2016 & 2017, and Tiny Leaders was included in high-profile events such as Demonic Tournament Commander, drawing over 50 players each day during its debut weekend.